couchbase/n1k1/README.md

 - DISTINCT

+- NEST / UNNEST

 - UNION
 - INTERSECT / INTERSECT ALL
 - EXCEPT / EXCEPT ALL

-- NEST / UNNEST
+- UNION-ALL can be run concurrently / in-parallel?

-- concurrency / multithreading
+- concurrency / multithreading?

 - early stop when processing is canceled?